facebookarchive/mention-bot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-If you would like the mention-bot to function on private repositories, set the `GITHUB_USER` and `GITHUB_PASSWORD` environment variables.
+If you would like the mention-bot to function on private repositories, set the `GITHUB_USERNAME` and `GITHUB_PASSWORD` environment variables.
 You must disable two-factor authentication or you will receive a console log like this: `Login to ${USERNAME} failed`.

 You can also set a `REQUIRED_ORG` environment variable, so you don't have to configure it in each repository of your organization.